Our Shared Mission

 Traditional values are emphasized throughout the school.
 Students are expected to assume personal responsibility for their own conduct.
 They have an obligation to be considerate and respectful of fellow students, school personnel and community members.
 In addition, students are required to abide by a uniform dress code.

 School Hours & Extended Day

 School hours are from 8:00 a.m. to 3:00 p.m.
 Monday through Friday for grades 1st-8th.
-Kindergarten is on a modified schedule.
+Transitional Kindergarten and Kindergarten are on a modified schedule.
 An extension program is available at 7 a.m. and after school for all until 6 p.m.

 For More Information

 Please contact the school office at (530) 677-3591.